number317/ssh-tool/README.md

 # Intro

 This is a small tool to manage ssh server info in command line.
-Write the serve so that you don't need to remember the servers' ip, password or port.
+Write down the servers' info in the config file so that you don't need to remember the servers' ip, password or port.

 # Dependency